Almost any shed can benefit from a ramp and steps.

 There was going to be no lateral movement here.
 The whole ramp for the shed was extremely solid at this point.

 Here’s a picture of what the shed ramp looked like so far:

 Here’s a close-up of the stringer foundation where I used a Tapcon screw to secure the spacers to the concrete blocks:

 And, here’s a close-up of the stringer/ledger connection where I used an L bracket and a 6-inch TimberLok screw:

 Completing and Testing the Shed Ramp

-To finish the ramp, I screwed on some sheets of ¾” thick pressure treated plywood, as seen in the picture below (I would also later apply a coat of deck paint to protect it from the weather):
+To finish the ramp, I screwed on some sheets of ¾” thick pressure treated plywood, as seen in the picture below.

 At this point, I was very excited.
 I could finally drive the mower into the shed using the ramp.

 So I wasted no time and retrieved the mower from the garage.

 I positioned it carefully at the bottom of the shed ramp, put it into gear and slowly drove up.